hypertidy/graticule/README.md

 Comparison to **mapGrid** in oce
 --------------------------------

 The oce package has a lot of really neat map projection tools, but it works rather differently from the *Spatial* and *raster* tools in R. We need to drive the creation of the plot from the start with `mapPlot`, as it sets up the projection metadata for the current plot and handles that for subsequent plotting additions.
-There needs to be a wide review of all this stuff to consolidate across many different packages . . .
+(My use of oce is inexpert, I'm not across much of the details yet so I may well be off-track with some things here).

 Here is our map of Victoria.